It's easy to be tempted when you're eating away from home — especially if everyone around you is chowing down on unhealthy options.

 Tips for Eating at the Mall or Fast-Food Place

-With a little planning, it's easy to eat healthy foods at the mall.
+With a little planning, it's easy to eat healthy foods.
 Here are some choices:

 a single slice of veggie pizza

-grilled, not fried, sandwiches (for example, a grilled chicken breast sandwich)
+grilled, not fried, sandwiches (like a grilled chicken breast sandwich)

 deli sandwiches on whole-grain bread